Understanding the Relationship Between Height and Longevity

 However, when researchers limited their studies to a homogenous population, the reverse of the foregoing was found to be the case.

 In a 2014 study from the Honolulu Heart Program, researchers focused on more than 8,000 American men of Japanese descent in assessing the relationship between height and longevity.
 This is a culturally and genetically homogenous group of subjects.
-Positive association was observed between height and deaths from all causes.
+A positive association was observed between height and deaths from all causes.

 Researchers, in a different study involving over 2,600 professional athletes in Finland, found that shorter cross-country skiers lived almost seven years more than basketball players.